moszeed/incrementallify/README.md

 a way to faster builds with browserify

 Rebuild only if something has changed, otherwise returns already build file.
-Incrementallify will create a browserify-cache.json in the current working directory.
+Incrementallify will create a `browserify-cache.json` in the current working directory, it will also create a `.browserifyCache` folder to cache results, if a shell command is given!

 ## example
 you can use `incrementallify` with all the `browserify` arguments